gnowoel/gnowoel.github.io/_posts/2015-10-18-gulp-streams.markdown

 }
 {% endhighlight %}

 This is the simplest form of a Node.js object transform stream.
 It just passes objects through from upstream to downstream as-is.
 When inheriting, there are [two methods](https://nodejs.org/api/stream.html#stream_api_for_stream_implementors) in the interface we should override in the subclass.
 The [`_transform`](https://nodejs.org/api/stream.html#stream_transform_transform_chunk_encoding_callback) method is where we specify the operation performed on each file.
-We simply use the internal [`this.push()`](https://nodejs.org/api/stream.html#stream_readable_push_chunk_encoding) method here to hand the object over to the downstream.
+We simply use the internal [`this.push()`](https://nodejs.org/api/stream.html#stream_readable_push_chunk_encoding) method here ylto hand the object over to the downstream.
 The optional [`_flush`](https://nodejs.org/api/stream.html#stream_transform_flush_callback) method is where we add some cleanup code that will be executed right before the stream ends.

 This passthrough stream can be used in a gulpfile as with any other Gulp plugin, as shown in the following code: